 Our club is a professional and supportive community.
 Together, we learn how to improve our communication and leadership skills by practising public speaking in front of a friendly, multicultural and diverse audience.

 Our members learn how to articulate and convey their messages while building their confidence and rhetoric skills.

 Based in Zurich, Zuriberg Toastmasters is one of the leading clubs in Switzerland, having consistently achieved Distinguished Club Status!
 Zuriberg Toastmasters Club was chartered on 6 June 2007.
 It was founded by professional speaker and coach Lesley Stephenson DTM.
 In June 2019, Zuriberg Toastmasters Club became a Swiss Association.

 Zuriberg Toastmasters Club is part of Toastmasters International (TMI).
 TMI is a world-leading organisation providing communication and leadership training and a lot of room to practice.
 The programs teach members how to deliver both prepared and impromptu speeches while also practising leadership skills.

 About Toastmasters International

-Toastmasters International is a nonprofit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
-Headquartered in Englewood, Colorado, the organization’s membership exceeds 280,000 in more than 14,700 clubs in 144 countries.
+Toastmasters International is a non-profit educational organisation that teaches public speaking and leadership skills through a worldwide network of clubs.
+Headquartered in Englewood, Colorado, the organisation’s membership exceeds 280,000 in more than 14,700 clubs in 144 countries.
 Since 1924, Toastmasters International has helped people from diverse backgrounds become more confident speakers, communicators, and leaders.